Pro-Trump Ohio candidates realize endorsement may never come

 Nonetheless, the wealthy investment banker who is running as “a pro-Trump businessman” ticked through his Trump bona fides, telling his audience at the Stark Country GOP headquarters that he’d served as Trump’s state finance co-chair in 2016, launched a Trump-aligned super PAC and even served as a pro-Trump commentator on Norwegian TV.

-Gibbons, who told The Associated Press last week that he had never courted Trump’s endorsement, met with the former president Tuesday, according to two people familiar with the sit-down who spoke on condition of anonymity to discuss a private meeting.
+Gibbons, who told The Associated Press last week that he had never courted Trump’s endorsement, met with the former president Tuesday, according to two people familiar with the sit-down who spoke on the condition of anonymity to discuss a private meeting.

 “You know I never have,” Gibbons told the AP.
 “I mean, (Trump) knows who I am.
 That’s it.
 He doesn’t know a lot about me.
 But I think he knows I never criticized him or was an anti-Trumper.”

-He also said he understood Trump’s reluctance.
-“He doesn’t want to be embarrassed and pick the wrong person.”
+He also said he understood Trump’s reluctance: “He doesn’t want to be embarrassed and pick the wrong person.”

 Mandel, the far-right candidate who has been using Trump’s playbook of attention-by-controversy, had no qualms about acknowledging his efforts.